tenstorrent/tt-exalens/docs/debuda-lib-tutorial.md

 The code snippet above performs a simple task of writing a list given by `data` variable to adress `0x100` on core `0-0`.

-Debuda library package is called `ttlens`.
+TTLens library package is called `ttlens`.
 It contains multiple modules, three of which are interesting to external user:
 - _tt_debuda_init_: A module containing various functions for device and context initialization.
 - _tt_debuda_lib_: A module containing useful functions for device interactions.
 - _tt_coordinate_: A module useful for advanced specification of device core coordinates.

-The command `context = init_debuda()` initializes a new default Debuda context and establishes a connection to the device.
+The command `context = init_debuda()` initializes a new default TTLens context and establishes a connection to the device.
-Had we passed `<output-dir>` of a Buda run to this function, Debuda would have used that additional info to initialize a Buda context.
+Had we passed `<output-dir>` of a Buda run to this function, TTLens would have used that additional info to initialize a Buda context.

 The initialization step is done implicitly on the first call to a function that interacts with the device.
 The implicit initialization is always done with Limited local context.